Change your GST accounting method in Xero

 - Create a manual journal.

-- Code all entries to the GST account using the relevant tax rates, and date the journal so it’s included in the BAS period you need.
+- Code all entries to the GST account using the relevant tax rates, and date the journal so it’s included in the activity statement period you need.

 - Reduce sales (G1) by 11,000 (inclusive of 1,000 GST).